This post may contain affiliate links. Please read my disclosure policy.

-- 30 oz. can black beans, drained and mashed
+- 30 oz canned black beans drained and mashed

 - Remove stems from dried guajillos and shake out excess seeds.
-Pour hot water over them to cover and allow to soak at least 30 minutes to an hour.
-Remove chiles from water and purée with garlic, habanero pepper and 1 cup pineapple juice.
+Pour hot water over them to cover and allow to soak at least 30 minutes and up to an hour.
+Remove chiles from water and purée in food processor with garlic, habanero pepper and 1 cup pineapple juice.
 Set aside.

-- Remove bone if any and shred meat in pot.
-Add the red chile sauce and simmer for 1 more hour.
+- Remove bone (if any) and use two forks to pull/shred meat in pot.
+Add red chile sauce and simmer for 1 more hour, uncovered.

-- Toast ciabatta bread and spread with mashed black beans.
-Top with shredded pork, cubed pineapple, a drizzle of Mexican Crema and chopped cilantro leaves.
+- Toast ciabatta rolls and spread inside of each with 1/4 cup mashed black beans.
+Top with shredded pork, pineapple, a drizzle of Mexican Crema and chopped cilantro.